huhwt/huhwt-wttam/README.md

 For the latest version, simply replace the existing huhwt-wttam files with those from the latest release.

 <a name="translation"></a>
-## translation
+## Translation

 You can help translate this module.
 The po/mo system is used in the PHP part.
 The Javascript components have their own independent i18n implementation.
 The texts are represented by key/value assignments, the content can be found in 'translations.js'.
 Updated translations will be distributed with the next release of the module.

-So far there is only English and German.
+So far there is only English, German and Dutch.

 Special thanks to TheDutchJewel for the translation into Dutch.